DaScient/SuperTrendTradingBot/README.md

 Although our team is working very hard to get the fully user-friendly app developed & deployed, there will still be plenty of time to test the bot on your own as we work through our goals and plans for the future.
 Feel free to fork, star, and/or watch for any of our updates here on GitHub.

 Here's what you'll currently need in order to execute the bot locally on your machine.
 (An introductory Python crash course probably wouldn't hurt.)
 If you do run with it we seek your inputs, suggestions, and ideas that you can prove have a place in our code.
 Whether it's to help the bot run more efficiently or how we can better scale our project.
 Your thoughts are welcome!
-This program is far from perfect, but your support and growing interest we give us the encouragement we need to get this released and trading as smoothly as we possibly can.
+This program is far from perfect, but your support and growing interest give us all the encouragement we need to get this released and trading as smoothly as we possibly can.
 Don't hesitate to send us an email if there's anything we can do to help: contact@dascient.com

 ---